robbirob/dotvim/README.md

 ##My Vim-Dotfiles

-Plugins are intalled as Git-Submodules.
+Plugins are installed as Git-Submodules.

 ###Installation